 National Endowment for the Humanities Challenge Grant

 In December 2006, Messiah College was awarded a $200,000 Challenge Grant from the National Endowment for the Humanities to support our Center for Public Humanities.
 In order to receive the full $200,000, Messiah must raise $600,000 by 2011.
 The year the College received this prestigious award, only 22 applicants were funded (out of 122 who applied - 18%).
-Moreover, Messiah was the only liberal arts college in the country funded for a Humanities Center in 2006; the other recipients were large research universities or libraries.
+Messiah was also the only liberal arts college in the country funded for a Humanities Center in 2006; the other recipients were large research universities or libraries.

 The Messiah College Center for Public Humanities seeks to bring together educators, students, and community partners for the promotion and development of innovative and integrated modes of public humanities programming and dissemination of humanities scholarship.
 The Center facilitates programs in public humanities for the College and the regional community, including symposia, lectures, and educational workshops.